-However, NABARD has maintained a strong asset quality with the gross non-performing advances (GNPAs) and net NPA ratios at 0.33% and nil, respectively, as on September 30, 2022.
+However, NABARD has maintained strong asset quality with the gross non-performing advances (GNPAs) and net NPA (NNPA) ratios at 0.32% and nil, respectively, as on December 31, 2022.
 This is supported by its sovereign exposure and guarantees from the concerned state government for a part of its loan portfolio.
 The regulatory and supervision oversight on RRBs and StCBs also improves the timely intervention ability of NABARD to address any capital-related issues in these banks.

 NABARD has maintained a competitive and diversified funding profile, supported by the low-cost rural infrastructure development fund (RIDF) deposits allocated by the GoI and the Reserve Bank of India (RBI) against the priority sector lending (PSL) target shortfalls of SCBs.
-In addition, the GoI offers interest subvention on the lending programmes of NABARD, which enables it to offer competitive lending rates to the borrowers.
+In addition, the GoI offers interest subvention on the lending programmes of NABARD, which enables it to offer competitive lending rates to borrowers.
 Over the last few years, the bank has been instrumental in raising extra budgetary resources (EBR) for the GoI's various rural development programmes, wherein it has raised funds through GoI-fully serviced bonds (GoI-FSBs).
 NABARD also administers various funds earmarked by the GoI for rural development.
-Overall, NABARD has a diversified funding profile with positive asset-liability gaps in the short as well as long term as on October 31, 2022, driving a superior liquidity profile.
+Overall, it has a diversified funding profile with positive asset-liability gaps in the short as well as long term as on March 31, 2023, driving a superior liquidity profile.

-&lt;sup>1 Leverage is defined as total debt/net owned funds
+1 Leverage is defined as total debt/net owned fund

-NABARD's capital position remains comfortable on the back of the RIDF loans to state government entities, which carry zero risk weight.
-However, the leverage remained relatively high at 9.36 times as on September 30, 2022.
+NABARD's capital position remains strong on the back of the RIDF loans to state government entities, which carry zero risk weight.
+However, the leverage remained relatively high at 10.04 times as on December 31, 2022.
 Given the seasonality in the loan book, the peak leverage tends to be higher than the year-end leverage.
-Further, it is expected to remain high, considering the lending requirements under various schemes and the projected credit growth and consequent increase in the borrowing requirement.
+Further, it is expected to remain high, considering the lending requirements under various schemes, the projected credit growth and the consequent increase in the borrowing requirement.

 ICRA expects that NABARD will continue to benefit from its role of the apex financial institution for the development of the Indian agricultural and rural sectors and will keep benefitting from its sovereign ownership, driving the Stable outlook on the long-term rating.
 Given the cap on the lending margins, the earnings profile in terms of the return on assets (RoA)/equity (RoE) is likely to remain modest and the internal capital generation may fall short of the capital required for the targeted growth.
 Hence, the bank will continue to require capital support in the near term to maintain its leverage within the regulatory levels.
-The GoI has budgeted a capital infusion of Rs.
-500 crore for NABARD for FY2023, which is sufficient, in ICRA's view, for the targeted near-term growth requirement.

 ICRA has reaffirmed and withdrawn the rating assigned to the Rs.
-10,000.00 crore long-term bonds due to their premature payment.
+9,395.00-crore long-term bonds due to their premature payment.
 The rating was withdrawn in accordance with ICRA's policy on withdrawal (ICRA Policy on Withdrawal).